classgraph/classgraph/README.md

 dot -Tsvg < graph.dot > graph.svg
 ```

-or similar, generating a graph with these conventions:
+or similar, generating a graph with the following conventions.

 **Graph legend:**